Utah Deaf History and Culture

 In August 2009, the Utah Deaf community was concerned that Steven W. Noyce, a long-time teacher and director of the Utah School for the Deaf, would seek to carry on Dr. Bitter's legacy, jeopardizing the ASL/English bilingual program they had worked so hard to establish when the Utah State Board of Education elected him superintendent of the Utah Schools for the Deaf and the Blind in 2009.
 The state board disregarded the Utah Deaf community's outcry.

 Steven Noyce was no stranger to the Utah Deaf community, having graduated from the Teacher Training Program at the University of Utah between 1965 and 1972 (LinkedIn: Steven Noyce).
 We were concerned about his advocacy for oral education.
-In response, Ella Mae Lentz, a co-founder of the Deafhood Foundation and a vocal champion for deaf education, proposed founding the Deaf Education Core Group in April 2010.
-The group aimed to protect ASL/English bilingual education and fight inequality in the deaf education system.
-More information about the Utah Deaf Education Core Group is available on the "Dr. Robert G. Sanderson's Dream" webpage.
+In response, Ella Mae Lentz, a co-founder of the Deafhood Foundation and a vocal champion for Deaf education, proposed founding the Deaf Education Core Group in April 2010.
+The group aimed to protect ASL/English bilingual education and fight inequality in the Deaf educational system.
+More information about the Utah Deaf Education Core Group is available on the 'Dr. Robert G. Sanderson's Dream' webpage.

 Utah Deaf Education Core Group's Response to the